ahmedyoussef11/SCURT-Task/README.md

-This is Preprocessing and EDA task for Superstore dataset
+This is a Preprocessing and EDA task for Superstore dataset

 This Task is made for SCU Racing Team